 Each student will be assigned a nursing faculty advisor (may vary by semester) for assistance in progressing through the program.
 Advisors are available to students by appointment and students are encouraged to meet with them.
-Students may request a change in advisor at any time by contacting the Practical Nursing Program Director and discussing the rationale for the change.
+Students may request a change in advisor at any time by contacting the Director of Nursing Education Programs and discussing the rationale for the change.